agens-no/EllipticCurveKeyPair/README.md

 Supports FaceID, TouchID, device pass code and application password.

-## Nitty-gritty
+## About

 Using the Security Framework can be a little bit confusing.
 That’s why I created this.
 You may use it as example code and guidance or you may use it as a micro framework.

-I found it tricky to figure out how to use the `SecKeyRawVerify`, `SecKeyGeneratePair` and `SecItemCopyMatching` C APIs in Swift 3, but the implementation is quite straight forward thanks to awesome Swift 3 features.
+I found it tricky to figure out how to use the `SecKeyRawVerify`, `SecKeyGeneratePair` and `SecItemCopyMatching` C APIs in Swift 3, but the implementation is quite straight forward thanks to awesome Swift features.